Daniel and The End Times

 27 And he hath strengthened a covenant with many — one week, and [in] the midst of the week he causeth sacrifice and present to cease, and by the wing of abominations he is making desolate, even till the consummation, and that which is determined is poured on the desolate one.’
 (YLT)

-A prophesy was given to Daniel who had been asking for understanding of the scriptures he had found in the book of Jeremiah chaps.
+A prophecy was given to Daniel who had been asking for understanding of the scriptures he had found in the book of Jeremiah chaps.
 25 and 29 which told of the return from Babylonian captivity of the remnant of Israel to Jerusalem after 70 years.
 Gabriel told Daniel what would happen to Daniel’s people – thy people – and Daniel’s holy city – thy holy city – after their return from Babylon.

-We can therefore know that the prophesy was limited to Judah and the remaining tribes of Israel, and to their city, Jerusalem.
+We can therefore know that the prophecy was limited to Judah and the remaining tribes of Israel, and to their city, Jerusalem.
 (Dan.
 9:7) The prophesy does not concern any other tribe or nation.

-Gabriel also told Daniel the time period of the prophesies – “Seventy weeks…” The Hebrew world translated as “weeks” was shavuim, which is literally “sevens.”
+Gabriel also told Daniel the time period of the prophecies – “Seventy weeks…” The Hebrew world translated as “weeks” was shavuim, which is literally “sevens.”
 This is a mistranslation as “weeks” in Hebrew is shavuot.
 Therefore, seventy sevens, and it is understood as a multiple of years because of the context and background, just as it is used in Lev.
 25:8 for the seven sevens of sabbatical years.

 Daniel had been asking about the 70 years he found in the book of Jeremiah, and was wondering how long the desolation of Jerusalem would last.
 (Dan.
 9:2) Gabriel was correcting Daniel, and telling him that the desolation would not be finished at their return to rebuild Jerusalem (70 years), but would be finished upon seventy sevens of years, or 490 years.